nurembergwitch/k8s-notes/10-helm/README.md

 Created a 1- and 2-madstest.yaml files in templates dir, cleared out values.yaml and default contents of templates dir.
 In the helm chart dir all helm commands are valid.
 Like `helm install` or `helm upgrade` or `helm template` `helm template .` spits out yaml of 1 and 2-madstest.yaml

+The idea is: properties in the yaml in templates dir are read off the values.yaml file from the chart root dir.
+In the templated yaml they're referenced like {{ .Values.some.property }} so in the templated helm chart it corresponds to whatever is in the some: property: <value> section.

+./values.yaml:
+    replicas: 3
+./templates/deployment.yaml
+    spec:
+        replicas: {{ .Values.replicas }}